Menu

 Democracy

 Staff model the democratic process on a daily basis by inviting questions and sharing views through discussion.
-Our children are taught explicitly to verbalise their thinking, to consider the greater good and be aware of the needs of others.
-During circle time all children are given opportunities to speak in an informal and secure setting.
+Our children are taught explicitly to verbalise their thinking, to consider the greater good and to be aware of the needs of others.
+During circle times, all children are given opportunities to speak in an informal and secure setting.

 The Rule of Law